Venezuela denounces "political motivation" of the ICC in case for crimes against humanity

 — Yvan Gil (@yvangil) August 14, 2023

-The Venezuelan Prosecutor’s Office defends that the Justice system acts, with more than 450 convictions of military and police officers for violating human rights.
+That instance “dismissed without foundation most of the evidence presented by Venezuela in the investigation and punishment of crimes against human rights that occurred in the country,” Venezuela responded..
+The Venezuelan Prosecutor’s Office defends that the justice system actswith more than 450 convictions of military and police officers for violating human rights.

 “National investigations generally seem to focus on direct and/or lower-ranking perpetrators,” the ICC said at the time, stressing that “there appear to be inexplicable periods of investigative inactivity.”

-The Government of Venezuela assured that it “will continue to make use of all the actions available under international law” against what it defined as an “offensive that openly uses the institutional framework of the ICC for purposes contrary to its nature and reason for being.”
+The ICC, based in The Hague, began its formal investigation in November 2021.
+The Venezuelan government assured that it “will continue to use all available actions under international law” against what it defined as an “offensive that openly uses the institutionality of the ICC for purposes contrary to its nature and raison d’être”

 #Venezuela #denounces #political #motivation #ICC #case #crimes #humanity